AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## CST_Picker

 This script aims to classify nasal microbiome samples (**based on the literature definition (Liu et al. Sci.
 Adv.
-2015,) in an supervised fashion**).
-Therefore, in each sample, the scripts extracts the most dominant species.
+2015,) in a supervised fashion**).
+Therefore, in each sample, the scripts extract the most dominant species.

 **And based on relative abundance, if the  top/most prevalent species is**